 Count on download impression methodology for DoubleClick Digital Marketing in 2017

 DoubleClick Digital Marketing and DoubleClick for Publishers have shifted the method used for calculating impressions from “served” to “count on download.”
 This count on download method follows changes the Interactive Advertising Bureau (IAB) and Media Rating Council (MRC) made in April 2016 to count impressions after a user’s device indicates that creative download has begun.
 The previous served counting method recorded an impression when an ad server received a request for content.

 This shift to follow the latest IAB and MRC impression counting guidelines impacted several aspects of the DoubleClick Digital Marketing platform.
 In order to allow for adequate transition time, we introduced the count on download methodology in phases.
-For users of DoubleClick Campaign Manager, there were four key dates:
+Here are key dates for users of DoubleClick Campaign Manager:

 - February 6, 2017: A new Downloaded Impressions metric was made available in DCM.
 This metric is a preview of the count on download calculation methodology that is used in the existing Impressions method as of October 2017.

 - March 1, 2017: Active View calculations use downloaded impressions for measurable and eligible impressions, causing viewability rates to increase.

-- September 11, 2017: Mobile app impressions use an improved approach for counting downloaded impressions.
+- September 11, 2017: Mobile app impressions use a revised approach for counting downloaded impressions.

 - October 2, 2017: Image assets no longer serve through the DCM standard placement tag because this does not support downloaded impressions.
 1x1 impression tracking pixels are not impacted.

-- October 2, 2017: The calculations used for the Impressions metric have been updated to the count on download method.
+- October 2, 2017: The calculations used for the Impressions metric were updated to the count on download method.
 As of this point, attribution and billing that uses impressions are based on downloaded impressions.

 Using this newest methodology from the IAB and MRC: